kaytawho/tic-tac-toe/README.md

 - How to instructions for players
 - Basic mobile responsiveness

+## 💭 Areas of Improvement
+- Mobile responsive elements - I'd like to tighten these up!
+- Scoreboard & Instruction CSS styling

 ## 👾 Future Features
 - Player vs. Bot
 - Sound effects
 - On-page transitions/animations